Skip to main content

 Litschau Castle, locally known as Schloss Litschau, lies, in a town with the same name, in the province of Lower Austria in Austria.
 The town is the most north-easterly town of Austria and thus close to the Czech border.

-Litschau Castle has an irregular shape with a curtain wall, remains of circular towers and a moat.
+Litschau Castle has an irregular shape with a curtain wall, remains of circular towers, and a dry moat.
 It has a circular keep dating back to the 13th century.

 The castle was first mentioned in 1215.
 It was owned by the Kuenringer and Puchheim families.
-In 1431 the castle was badly damaged by the Hussites.
-Since 1763 the castle is owned by the Counts of Sellern-Anspang.
+In 1431, the castle was severely damaged by the Hussites.
+Since 1763, the castle has been owned by the Counts of Sellern-Anspang.

 There are several nice legends about the castle.
-One legend tells a story about the wife of the Lord.
-When the castle was besieged by Swedish troops she stood on top of the keep.
-From there she is supposed to have shot an arrow with which she shot a spoon out of the hand of a Swedish general who was having lunch.
+One legend tells of the wife of the local lord.
+When Swedish troops besieged the castle, she stood on top of the keep.
+From there, she is supposed to have shot an arrow with which she hit a spoon out of the hand of a Swedish general who was having lunch.

 As the castle is private property and is inhabited by its owners, it can't be visited.
-I think this is a nice, small castle.
-It also has a some extra meaning for me, as the town of Litschau is the place where my grandma came from.
+I think this is a lovely, small castle.
+It also has extra meaning for me, as Litschau is where my grandma came from.

 Gallery